atom-planet-embrace/ai-fdeflate/README.md

 This is a fork of the [fdeflate](https://crates.io/crates/fdeflate) crate.
+The git repository is located at https://github.com/image-rs/fdeflate.

 # ai-fdeflate